NanoNebula/Quantum-PDL/README.md

 A Mathematical Refinement of this can now be achived with present day computer systems, and it is my goal to determine a way to find the "momentum" from the "position" useing the matrix geometry.

-Particles can be thought of as being made by photons according to E=mc**2, using the Photon Positions and there relation to each other there distance and values to describe measurable dimensions and Unmeasurable dimensions, of the particle in the matrix, we want to determine not just the momentum, yet everything (every dimension) from the position.
+Particles can be thought of as being made by photons according to m = Ec**-2, using the Photon Positions and there relation to each other there distance and values to describe measurable dimensions and Unmeasurable dimensions, of the particle in the matrix, we want to determine not just the momentum, yet everything (every dimension) from the position.